 Faculty and Staff

-The Economics Department at Carleton College consists of ten full-time and one visiting faculty member with varying backgrounds who teach and conduct research on a broad range of topics.
+The Economics Department at Carleton College consists of eight full-time and two visiting faculty members with varying backgrounds who teach and conduct research on a broad range of topics.
 The curriculum is both theoretical and applied.
 Introductory courses in macroeconomics and microeconomics are a prerequisite for all upper-level courses.
 Economics majors are required to complete a core theoretical sequence of advanced courses in microeconomics, macroeconomics, and econometrics as well as a comprehensive exercise consisting of an exam or a senior research project.
 In addition to the theory courses, applied courses are available on subjects ranging from European Economic History to Managerial Economics to Law and Economics and International Finance.

 Carleton College has been home to two very influential economists, John Bates Clark and Thorstein Veblen.
 In their honor, the Economics Department sponsors the annual Veblen-Clark lecture.
 Each summer the department also conducts a full-term program based at Cambridge University in England.